UniversalDevicesInc/pgc-nodejs-interface/README.md

 delNode(node), allows you to delete the node specified.
 You need to pass the actual node.
 Alternatively, you can use delNode() directly on the node itself, which has the same effect.

+updateProfileIfNew(), sends the latest profile to ISY from the profile folder if profile_version in server.json changes.

 updateProfile(), sends the latest profile to ISY from the profile folder.